Data Definitions and Standards

 All returned data should contain the field createdTimestamp

-and it's value should be the date and time when the data was created.
+and it's value should be the when the data was created.
 This is important because of different caching rules and different viewpoints on when data should be considered obsolete.